 Coping with Cancer Support Group – A support group for people with any stage of cancer and family members or friends of someone with cancer.
 Facilitated by a health care professional, participants come together to discuss concerns and share ideas in a safe and welcoming environment.
 Meets twice monthly.

-Grief and Bereavement - Our staff provides education, basic counseling, and support for individuals or groups who are affected by grief.
+Grief and Bereavement – Our staff provides education, basic counseling, and support for individuals or groups who are affected by grief.
+We also offer a Grief Support Group facilitated by a palliative care counselor twice a month for those who have lost a loved one.

 Professional Education – Our staff is available as a resource for health and human services professionals for information, education, and consultations on pain and symptom control, end-of-life care, and related subjects.